module-federation/aegis-host/README.md

 Using webpack's dependency graph and code streaming, MicroLib supports hot deployment of federated modules, as well as any dependencies not present on the host, allowing development teams to deploy whenever they choose, without disrupting other components, and without having to coordinate.
 To simplify integration and ensure components remain decoupled, MicroLib implements the port-adapter paradigm from hexagonal architecture to standardize the way modules integrate.
 Whether deployed locally to the same MicroLib host instance or remotely, its all the same to the module.

 With MicroLib, then, you get the best of both worlds.
 You are no longer forced to choose between manageability and autonomy.
-Rather, you avoid the microservices premium by building truly modular component libraries that run together in same process or cluster of processes - a _"polyliths"_ - a monolith running multiple (what would have been) microservices.
+Rather, you avoid the microservices premium by building truly modular and independently deployable component libraries that run together in same process (or cluster of processes): what you might call a _"polylith"_ - a monolith running multiple (what would have been) microservices.

 ---

 ## Features

 The goal of MicroLib is to provide an alternative to distributed systems and the performance and operational challenges that come with them, while preserving the benefits of deployment independence.
 To this end, MicroLib organizes components according to hexagonal architecture, such that the boundaries of, and relations between, federated components are clear and useful.

-In addtion to zero-install, hot deployment and built-in eventing, MicroLib promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
+In addtion to zero-install, hot deployment and local eventing, MicroLib promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
 Features include:

 - [Dynamic API generation for federated modules](#zero-downtime---zero-install-deployment-api-generation)
 - Dynamic, independent persistence of federated modules